Natalie O'Neill Blog

 Dr Sam's Flawless Moisturiser Intense

-4. Purito Oat-In Calming Gel Cream
+4. Purito Oat In Calming Gel Cream

 Purito Oat-In Calming Gel Cream

-I feel like I keep saying how much I love all of these brands but it’s because they’re some of the absolute best!
-Purito is definitely in my top three somewhere, because all of their products focus on skin health and hydration which I adore.
-I’ve been using Purito products since 2020 (before it was cool ok!!).
+I feel like I keep saying how much I love all of these brands, but it’s because they’re some of the absolute best!
+Purito is definitely in my top three somewhere, because all of their products focus on skin health and hydration, which I adore.
+I’ve been using Purito products since 2020 (before it was cool, ok!!).

-This moisturiser utilises the soothing qualities of oats, a little like Aveeno’s oat range.
+Their Oat In Calming Gel Cream utilises the soothing qualities of oats, a little like Aveeno’s oat range.
 It also includes panthenol, squalane and glycerin.

 5. [Coat]s Triple Moisture Water Cream